 This module introduces philosophical and theoretical foundations of occupational therapy, introducing the student to concepts of the person, environment, occupation and performance.
 Core skills underpinning the professional practice of occupational therapy will be introduced.

-ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements and Components of Assessment E1 (Examination) xx% C1 (Coursework) 100% P1 (Practical) xx% or Pass/Fail E2 (Clinical Examination) xx% or Pass/Fail A1 (Generic assessment) Pass/Fail T1 (Test) xx%
+ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements

+and Components of Assessment

+E1 C1 100% P1 (Practical)

+(Examination) (Coursework) ,

 SUBJECT ASSESSMENT PANEL to which module should be linked: OT/OT